-Key Largo is the first island of the Florida Keys and the originating point of the Overseas Highway (U.S. 1) which is 113 miles long and ends in Key West.
-Self-proclaimed as the “Diving Capital of World” Key Largo is the largest of the Keys stretching for 33 miles, and is a very popular tourist destination for scuba divers, snorkelers, and sport-fishermen.
+Key Largo is the northernmost island of the Florida Keys and the originating point of the Overseas Highway (U.S. 1), which is 113 miles long and ends in Key West.
+Self-proclaimed as the “Diving Capital of the World,” Key Largo is the largest of the Keys and stretches for 33 miles.
+It is a very popular tourist destination for scuba divers, snorkelers, and sport-fishermen.

-With a population of 10,433 (2010 Census), Key Largo has an average age of 51, which attests it is also a popular spot for retirees.
-The island features a Coral Reef State Park and a Botanical State Park along with eco-tourism, dolphin encounter programs and an underwater hotel.
+With a population of 10,433 (2010 Census), 27% of its population is 65 or over, which attests to its being a popular spot for retirees.
+The island features a Coral Reef State Park and a Botanical State Park along with eco-tourism, dolphin encounter programs, and charter fishing.
 The movie Key Largo, starring Humphrey Bogart and Lauren Bacall, was filmed here.
-Picture of Key Largo Harbor courtesy of Wikipedia and Elmschrat; picture of the Overseas Highway courtesy of Wikipedia and Averette; picture of December Sunset, Key Largo courtesy of Wikipedia and Mark Winograd.

 There are several styles of homes from which to choose including vacation homes, condos and townhouses.
-Zillow reports the median home value to be $555,500 in mid-2016.
-There are communities in Key Largo, see link at right.
+Zillow reports the median home value to be $674,912 in early 2021.
+There are communities in Key Largo, see link at left.

 Key Largo offers great fishing and many charters and eco tours.
-There are also numerous water activities including snorkeling in reefs full of marine life, scuba diving, and kayaking.
-The town is also home to an underwater State Park.
+There are also numerous water activities including snorkeling on reefs full of marine life, scuba diving, and kayaking.
+The town is also home to John Pennekamp Coral Reef State Park, an underwater State Park.

 Retirees who enjoy boating and fishing and who want a a town with beautiful scenery, parks, and plenty of water activities would enjoy living here.

 Local Economy Is Driven by

 Construction and Tourism drive the economy.